Safest Teeth Whiteners

 White fillings are known to “shrink” over time, causing bacteria leakage into the seal between the tooth and filling.

 Accidents, trauma, and facial injuries can loosen dental restorations, including fillings.
+This is because the hit can be too strong for the filling to stay in place.

 Bruxism is the habit of clenching and grinding the teeth, typically during sleep.
 This habit can lead to loose dental restorations.

-If you are a “heavy bruxer,” your fillings may become loose quicker.
+If you’re a “heavy bruxer,” your fillings may become loose quicker.
 During a routine dental exam, your dentist can examine your teeth to see if signs of bruxism are present.

 In this article